jlong/personal-docs-space/scratch/my-document.md

 # My document

-Other stuff is cool!
+Other stuff is cool!&#x20;

+With more content below.

 Even more text here.

-With more content below.